 Fire Safety Education Program

 The Fire Safety Education Program hosts an annual Fire Camp, which is a cooperative effort between RRFR and the City of Rio Rancho Parks and Recreation Department.
 Each day of the camp allows young people a chance to see a varied of disciplines of today’s fire service.
 The Program also educates approximately 4,000 children between ages of 5-7 about fire safety during Fire Prevention Week.
 To request a special event or presentation, please contact Lt.
-Jessica Duron-Martinez at (505) 891-5924 or email@example.com.
-To ensure your request for a presentation is fulfilled, please five a 30-day notice.
+Jessica Duron-Martinez at (505) 891-5924 or firstname.lastname@example.org.
+To ensure your request for a presentation is fulfilled, please give a 30-day notice.

 Muscular Dystrophy Association (MDA) Fill the Boot Program